METALS-Shrinking LME stocks push zinc prices to 8-month high

 Inventories of zinc in warehouses certified by the LME touched 58,950 tonnes, their lowest since October 2007.
 MZNSTX-TOTAL

-This boosted the premium for cash zinc over the three-month LME contract to $52 per tonne on Tuesday, its highest Jan.
+This boosted the premium for cash zinc over the three-month LME contract to $52 per tonne on Tuesday, its highest since Jan.
 8. CMZN0-3

-“Tightness on the LME seems to be playing into higher prices even though there is a reasonable amount of stock in China which suggest that the global market is not as tight as the LME is,” said Capital Economics analyst Ross Strachan.
+“Tightness on the LME seems to be playing into higher prices even though there is a reasonable amount of stock in China which suggests that the global market is not as tight as the LME is,” said Capital Economics analyst Ross Strachan.

-Benchmark zinc climbed to its highest since July, at $2,848.58 per tonne, but by 1140 GMT had eased 0.4 percent to $2,827 as investors booked some profits from the rally.
+Benchmark zinc climbed to its highest since July at $2,848.50 per tonne, but eased 0.3 percent in official open oucry trading to $2,831 as investors booked some profits from the rally.

 The metal is the second best performing base metal this year, up 15 percent after shedding 26 percent in 2018.

-POSITIONS: LME broker Marex Spectron estimates speculators held a collective net long of 5 percent of open interest last Friday from 9.3 percent in early February.
+* POSITIONS: LME broker Marex Spectron estimates speculators held a collective net long position of 5 percent of open interest last Friday from 9.3 percent in early February.

 Zinc smelters have not been able to keep up with higher output from mines, constraining production of refined metal.